Q.1. (a) Due to which property of metals is metallic foils prepared?

 Q.8. (i) What is the composition of molten slag, formed in the extraction of iron in the blast furnace?

 (ii) What is the use of slag?

 Ans. (i) Molten slag in the extraction of iron is calcium silicate(CaSiO3).

-(ii) Slag is used for constructions of roads.
+(ii) Slag is used for the construction of roads.

 Q.9.
-Write the name of the compound, when iron is corroded?
+Write the name of the compound, when the iron is corroded?